 A mix of different weights of hyaluronic acid means it can hydrate the skin at different depths.

 Though there are specialised nano and encapsulated forms of hyaluronic acid, I'll leave those to one side because they're less common and often have a different INCI name.

 All weights of standard HA are big molecules, too big to penetrate the skin easily.
 The lowest standard weight, often called super low weight, would be something like 6,000 daltons.
 That's around 12x what's typically accepted as being small enough to get through the skin's layers.
 This doesn't make skin penetration impossible - it may degrade into smaller fragments once on the skin for example.
 It does make it more difficult, however.

-This study explained in one of our instagram highlights, suggests though low weight HA does get a little deeper into the skin than high weight HA, it's still not all that much, and a lot less than good old glycerine¹.
+This study explained in one of our instagram highlights (click past the first story to see the charts), suggests though low weight HA does get a little deeper into the skin than high weight HA, it's still not all that much, and a lot less than good old glycerine¹.
 Different weights will give you a different skin feel though, and as myth 1 explains, they behave slightly differently.

 So there you go - don't get too worried about the naming or weight of hyaluronic acid, or where on the INCI list it is.
 The most important thing is how your skin feels not only when you apply the product, but at the end of the day and after a few weeks of use too.

 It's also worth noting that hyaluronic acid is just one of many fantastic hydrating ingredients.
 A mix of humectants will cover multiple bases, to give the best chance at keeping your skin healthy.

 For example we use high weight hyaluronic acid in Environmental Moisture Light to keep the outer surface of your skin hydrated.
 We then add glycerine for deeper hydration and Ectoin to stabilise water tightly around your skin cells too.